Four Corners Area

 Respecting Tribal Land

-When visiting tribal lands, consider taking some time to ponder the past and the present and learn about the unique cultural elements of this sacred region.
-Learn about the area’s inhabitants and always be respectful of Navajo land and follow proper protocols:
+When visiting tribal lands, consider taking time to ponder the past and the present and learn about the unique cultural elements of this sacred region.
+Learn about the area’s inhabitants, always be respectful of Navajo land and follow proper protocols:

-• Stay in areas where you are allowed.
-Do not enter anywhere that is marked as closed or off-limits.
+• Stay in areas where you are allowed and only enter places marked ‘open,’ never go anywhere closed or off-limits.
 Stay on trails and designated routes.
-Do not hike, rock climb or drive any type of vehicle off designated routes.
+Do not hike, rock climb or drive any vehicle off designated routes.

 • Do not take or disturb anything, including artifacts, animals, plants and rocks.

-• Alcohol and firearms are not allowed on the Navajo Nation.
+• Alcohol and firearms are not allowed in the Navajo Nation.

-• Never enter anyone’s home unless you are invited, and always ask permission to take photos.
+• Never enter anyone’s home unless invited; always ask permission to take photos.

 Native Nations In Utah